Definition

 The compact footprint is valuable for mobile devices, internet of things (IoT) and other applications where space is at a premium.
 The capacity and flexibility are ideal for compute-intensive applications such as high-performance computing (HPC), data centers, cloud computing, artificial intelligence (AI), and machine learning (ML).

-The chart below shows the growing segments benefitting from 3DIC technology:
+The chart below shows the growing segments benefiting from 3D-IC technology:

 3DIC Compiler